Get Your Employment Arbitration Case Packet — File in Savoy Without a Lawyer

 FAQ

 Yes.
-Under the Illinois Uniform Arbitration Act (710 ILCS 5/12), arbitration awards are enforceable and treated as final judgments by courts unless a party successfully challenges them on limited grounds.
+Under the Illinois Uniform Arbitration Act (710 ILCS 5), arbitration awards are generally binding and enforceable with very limited grounds for judicial review.

 Savoy business errors risking wage enforcement success